nex3/perspective-el/README.md

 buffers filtered by the current perspective.
 With a prefix argument, it shows a list of buffers in all perspectives.

-If you want group buffers by persp-name in ibuffer buffer:
+If you want to group buffers by persp-name in ibuffer buffer, use `persp-ibuffer-set-filter-groups`.
+Or, make it the default:

-`M-x persp-ibuffer-set-filter-groups`

-Or, make this the default:
 ```
 (add-hook 'ibuffer-hook
           (lambda ()